morningsidemeeting/morningsidemeeting.github.io/README.md

 You can get the folder ID from the URL in Google Drive:

 ![folder ID is in the URL](https://user-images.githubusercontent.com/326477/110209348-09b5d500-7e5a-11eb-82d5-b943b5163e00.png)

+Add this ID (with a slug) to the list of `FOLDER_IDS` in `/src/shared/googleConfig.js` so it can easily be accessed from pages.

 ### Adding a Committee Section